Load Testing: Gatling & jMeter review

 Comparison of both tools

-Both tools, JMeter and Gatling, have their strengths and are used in application performance testing.
+Both tools, jMeter and Gatling, have their strengths and are used in application performance testing.
 The choice between them may depend on the team’s preferences, project requirements, and level of expertise in using one or the other tool.

 Of course, the choice between Gatling and JMeter may depend on various factors and project features.
 Here are a few situations where one tool may be preferable to the other: